Maria Alm

-Maria Alm am Steinernen Meer is a municipality in the district of Zell am See, in the state of Salzburg in Austria.
+Maria Alm am Steinernen Meer is a municipality and a village in the district of Zell am See, in the state of Salzburg in Austria.

 Geography

 It is situated in the Salzburg Pinzgau region, in the valley of the Urslau creek, a tributary of the Saalach river, running between the Steinernes Meer mountain range with the Hochkönig massif (part of the Berchtesgaden Alps) in the north and the Salzburg Slate Alps in the south.
 The municipal area is located about 5 km east of Saalfelden on the road to Bischofshofen.
 It comprises the cadastral communities of Aberg, Alm, Hinterthal, and Winkl.

 History

 Settled by Bavarian tribes in the 6th and 7th century AD, a knightly dynasty von der Almb is documented from about 1160 onwards.
 The parish church of Maria in der Almb was first mentioned in 1374 when the area was part of the Archbishopric of Salzburg.
 Under the rule of Prince-Archbishop Count Leopold Anton von Firmian, it was rebuilt in the present Baroque style around 1730 and received its characteristic spire.
 At the same time, numerous Protestant subjects were expelled from Salzburg and found a new home in the far away lands around Gumbinnen in East Prussia, where they settled at the invitation of King Frederick William I.

-Up to today, Maria Alm is the starting point of the Almer Wallfahrt pilgrimage across the Steinernes Meer mountain range to St. Bartholomew's Church on the Königssee lake.
+The village is the starting point of the Almer Wallfahrt pilgrimage across the Steinernes Meer mountain range to St. Bartholomew's Church on the Königssee lake.
 Dating back to the 17th century, it is annually held on Bartholomew's Day August 24.